logikioopensource/API-Documentation/README.md

  The goal of this repository and the content is to provide a fast start for developers exploring or working with the Logik APIs.
 The aim is to keep this as complete and up to date as possible, but exhaustiveness and absolute correctness is not guaranteed.

+ For more detailed information see the [Logik&period;io Support Portal](https://logikio3.my.site.com/s/article/Logik-io-Runtime-APIs)

 ## Logik&period;io Runtime APIs

 Logik&period;io provides a set of APIs for building front end applications and manipulating configurations.
 These are commonly referred to as “buyside” or “runtime” APIs that are used by customers or end users to create, update and save Logik configurations.